 Please note some of the links below are affiliate links.
 At no additional cost to you, I will earn a commission if you decide to make a purchase after clicking through the link.

 So Lake Garda isn’t technically in Verona, but I cannot recommend going to Lake Garda enough!
 I absolutely loved it!
 It’s only about a 30 minute drive from Verona, and you should definitely plan some time there.
 We only spent an afternoon around Lake Garda and we wished we could have stayed longer.
 Click here to read more on my trip to Lake Garda, suggestions on where to eat and some pictures to get you excited!
 Did I mention there’s a castle?
 I’ve included one below from my Instagram, but check out the rest of my photos to see more (click here for the first in the series)!

 If you liked this type of list, check out some of my other suggestions for things to do in:

 Where to Stay in Verona

-Did you know there are almost 2,000 options on Booking.com for places to stay in Verona?
+Did you know there are more than 5,000 options on Hotels.com for places to stay in Verona?
 Simply click here to see them all.
 BUT, if you’re already feeling overwhelmed by the choices you haven’t even looked at yet, might I suggest staying at the Crowne Plaza Verona Fiera.

 Crowne Plaza Verona Fiera